danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 ### 1. Create a pipeline

-In the AWS web console, navigate to the "Elastic Transcoder" service.
+Navigate to the "Elastic Transcoder" service in the AWS web console.
 Select a region (for example Ireland), and click "Create New Pipeline".

 <figure>
   <img src="./img/create-pipeline.png" alt="Image of the Elastic Transcoder create pipeline form.">